Our track record

 In collaboration with DS Group, Liquid Trees helped deploy the world’s largest and India’s first urban photobioreactor (“Liquid Tree”).
 The reactor is filled with microalgae that absorb CO₂, produce oxygen, remove particulate matter, and yield bio-fertilizer.
 Read the news article.

 In a pioneering effort to advance urban sustainability, the Dharampal Satyapal Group (DS Group) partnered with Liquid Trees to unveil India’s first outdoor “Liquid Tree” at DS Headquarters, Noida.
 The cube holds 1,600 L of microalgae solution—capturing roughly the same CO₂ as six mature trees.
-Blending nature, technology, and design, it showcases how microalgae can clean air, store carbon in biomass, and support greener cities.
+It showcases how microalgae can clean air, store carbon in biomass, and support greener cities.

 - CO₂ is turned into oxygen by microalgae.